Lake steamer (1846)

 The first paddle steamer in Hungary entered service in 1846.

-steamboat, Kisfaludy steamboat, shipping, Lake Balaton, paddle wheel, chimney, deck, anchor, foremast, mizzen mast, yard, sail, boiler room, stern, rudder, hull, transportation, water transportation, technology
+steamboat, Kisfaludy steamboat, shipping, Lake Balaton, paddle wheel, chimney, deck, anchor, foremast, mizzen mast, yard, sail, boiler room, stern, rudder, hull, transportation, water transport, technology

 Robert Fulton American engineer created the first operational steam-powered ship.

 The steam engine, perfected by the Scottish engineer James Watt, revolutionised technology.

 The Széchényi Chain Bridge, named after István Széchenyi, was the first permanent bridge across the Danube between Pest and Buda.

 Clothing reflects the lifestyle and culture of the region's inhabitants.

 Oil tankers appeared in the late 19th century; today they are among the largest ships.

 HMS Dreadnought revolutionised battleship-building in the 20th century.

 A bireme is a type of ancient warship, with a characteristic pointed bow and two decks of oars, used by many armies.